couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ## Strict Mode

-The strict option, (enabled by default), ensures that values passed to our model constructor that were not specified in our schema do not get saved to the database.
+The `strict` option (enabled by default) ensures that values passed to our model constructor that were not specified in our schema do not get saved to the database.

 ```javascript
 const userSchema = new Schema({ ... })